kcrary/istari/docs/tactics.md

   Note this this is not a tactic, so it is invoked `typechecker ();`, not `typechecker.`

+- `trivialize`

+  When the conclusion is computationally trivial, sets the extract to `()`.
+Leaves the goal unchanged except hidden hypotheses are unhidden.

+  + `trivializeRaw`

+    As `trivialize` but does not invoke the typechecker.

 - `Typecheck.trace : bool ref`

   When set to true, the typechecker traces its process.